-8.20.5 Antenna diversity
+8.20.4 Antenna diversity

-Support is provided for antenna diversity, which is a technique that maximizes the performance of an antenna system.
-It allows the radio signal to be switched between two antennas that have very low correlation between their received signals.
-Typically, this is achieved by spacing two antennae around 0.25 wavelengths apart or by using 2 orthogonal polarizations.
-It is controlled by software.
+Antenna diversity is a technique that maximizes the performance of an antenna system.
+It allows the radio to switch between two antennas that have very low correlation between their received signals.
+Typically, this is achieved by spacing two antennae around 0.25 wavelengths apart or by using two orthogonal polarizations.
+So, if performance is poor, the radio system can switch to the other antenna, with a different probability of success.

-In IEEE802.15.4 / Zigbee / Thread operation, using transmit diversity mode, if a packet is transmitted and no acknowledgment is received, the radio system can switch to the other antenna for the retry.
+In ZigBee operation, using transmit diversity mode, if a packet is transmitted and no acknowledgment is received, the radio system can switch to the other antenna for the retry.
 Alternatively, antenna diversity can be enabled so that antenna switching will occur in receive mode when waiting for a packet.
 Receive diversity operates a combined HW timer and SW power threshold mode.
 In general, the antenna is switched every 60 ms. However, if two preamble symbols are detected, then the antenna switching stops; the software will check whether the signal strength exceeds a threshold.
 If the signal is too weak, then the antenna selected is switched and the automatic switching will restart.
 If the signal is strong, the packet reception will continue.
 The overall system performance depends upon various factors such as the attenuation / isolation between the two antennas, the RF characteristics of the signals received on each antenna.